job/rpkitouch/README.md

 *libssl-dev*
-package, on Redhat/Rocky/Fedora install the *openssl-devel* package, on Centos 7 install the
+package, on Redhat/Rocky/Fedora install the *openssl-devel* package, then simply issue the following command to build '`make`';
+on Centos 7 install the
 *openssl11-devel*
-via EPEL and build the program via
+via EPEL, and build the program via
-"make centos7".
+'`make centos7`'.

 # EXIT STATUS

-The **rpkitouch** utility exits&#160;0 on success, and&#160;&gt;0 if an error occurs.
+The **rpkitouch** utility exits0 on success, and>0 if an error occurs.

 # EXAMPLES